-Thorin snarled and tried to shove the three off but was unable to.
+Thorin snarled and tried to shove the three off only to fail.
 "Let go of me!
 I will not stand for this!
 He will pay for stealing—!"

-Thorin stilled; shaking and breathing so hard the hobbit could hear it.
-He didn't answer Bilbo's question but continued staring at the hobbit with his dark eyes and a clenched jaw.
+Thorin stilled; shaking and breathing so hard the Hobbit could hear it.
+He didn't answer Bilbo's question and continued staring at the Hobbit with his dark eyes and clenched jaw.

 "I said that I wanted you all to live," he continued, paying no mind to the danger he was approaching.
 "That is all I have ever wanted for this entire journey.
 To see you all live."

 "And is that supposed to justify your theft?
 You stole the Arkenstone from me.
 YOU BETRAYED MY TRUST!" roared the king, shoving the three Dwarves off of him and dropping his sword to the ground.
 Before his cousins could stop him again, Thorin grabbed Bilbo's biceps and yanked him up until they were eye level.